kyma-project/test-infra/prow/images/buildpack-golang-toolbox/README.md

 - mockery
 - failery

-They are downloaded using the `go get` command, which always fetches the latest packages.
-Because of that, the image may contain different versions every time it is rebuilt.
+> **CAUTION:** The `go get` command that downloads these tools always fetches the latest packages.
+Because of that, the image may contain different versions of the tools every time it is rebuilt.

 ## Installation